 The bombs have dropped and Fallout 4 is climbing out of the rubble allowing you to explore a devastated Boston landscape in the year 2287 over two centuries after the world was taken to the edge by nuclear war.
-Released on Windows, Xbox One and PS4 as the fifth major game in the Fallout franchise Fallout 4 has everything you’ve come to expect from the post nuclear war series.
+Released on Windows, Xbox One and PS4 as the fifth major game in the Fallout franchise Fallout 4 has everything you’ve come to expect from the post nuclear war series and is once again split between the base game and various Fallout 4 DLCs.

 For the first time though players will be able to experience the day that the bombs were dropped around the world with your adventure starting with your wife (or husband) and child in your retro futuristic home.
 Soon after creating your character with the familiar S.P.E.C.I.A.L. mechanics of Fallout you’ll be hurried off to the safe haven that is Vault 111 before emerging over 200 years later alone without your family.
 This is your drive to go out into the wasteland and explore the vast ruins as you hunt for your child with your fully voice acted main character (another first for the franchise).